eeverman/andhow/README.md

 1.	`AndHow` initializes with a simple builder().  _Loaders_ read properties from various sources.
 You can determine the order of the loaders - in this example, properties found in System.properties take precedence over values found in the JNDI context, and so on.
-Several other loaders are available, including command line.
 	The 3rd loader, the property file loader, will load from a Java properties file on the classpath.
 Naturally, the location of the property file is itself a property.
+	Loaders are available for most common scenarios, including reading from command line.
 2. Configuration properties are explicitly declared in groups to keep related properties together, then groups are added to the AndHow instance.
 3.	`Property` values can be accessed directly from the Property itself - there is